 This northern beach is set between the Dionis and the Jetties beaches and is a perfect spot to visit at night in August and September.
 Then you can experience the stunning view of bioluminescent ocean creatures swimming by the shore.

 Jetties beach is among the best choices for families, seniors, and kids.

 It has convenient restrooms, changing rooms, and in-season lifeguards.
 There are plenty of off-beach parking spots.

-The Jetties is easy to access by bike or shuttle bus.
+The Jetties beach is easy to access by bike or shuttle bus.

-There is a playground for the kids, as well as a takeout food service and a restaurant.
-This means you can spend all day on the beach without worrying about lunch and snacks.
+There is a playground for the kids, as well as a takeout food service and a restaurant, meaning you can spend all day on the beach without worrying about lunch and snacks.